TEMPLE BAR DUBLIN – The Amazing Temple Bar District Dublin

 Sample the Deliciousness at Queen of Tarts

 Who doesn’t have a sweet tooth?
-If you’re ever in the area, then you should not miss Queen of Tarts for a bit of tea and some delicious cake.
+If you’re ever in the area, you should not miss Queen of Tarts for a bit of tea and some delicious cake.
 The café offers a breakfast and lunch menu.
 It would make a great stop while exploring the city.

 Explore your Inner Bookworm at The Gutter Bookshop